 - 1. Turn off the power and the gas supply to the unit. - 2.
 Remove the front cover, and allow the unit to cool down. - 3.
 Disconnect the electrical plug attached to the fan. - 4.
 Loosen the union nut at the top of the gas valve.
 Carefully remove the orifice and O-ring, and keep in a safe place for re-installation later.
 Ensure you protect the gas valve outlet from dust and debris. - 5.
-Remove the 2 hex nuts connecting the fan to the burner housing, and carefully remove the fan.
+Remove the 2 mm hex nuts connecting the fan to the burner housing, and carefully remove the fan.
 You will find a gasket attached to the fan outlet as well as an internal check valve.
-Keep these items in a safe place for re-installation. - 6.
+Keep these items in a safe place for reinstallation. - 6.
 If the removed fan is to be re-installed, ensure the fan and venturi are clean and dust free.
+If the fan is being replaced, move the venturi over to the new fan.
+Note that the fit is tight.